 ●Baseline performance status, comorbidity profile, symptom burden, and goals of care should be evaluated and established.
 Distressing symptoms and concerns that may require ongoing supportive care include pain, anorexia and weight loss, depression and anxiety, biliary obstruction, pancreatic insufficiency, and venous thromboembolism.
 These should be managed aggressively, and early referral to palliative care should be initiated for those with a high symptom burden.
 (See 'Suitability for resection and symptom burden' above.)

-●We recommend adjuvant chemotherapy for all patients with resected pancreatic cancer, including those with resected T1N0 disease (Grade 1A) (table 1).
+●We recommend adjuvant chemotherapy for all patients with resected pancreatic cancer, including those with resected T1N0 disease (table 1) (Grade 1A).
 (See 'Indications' above and 'Chemotherapy alone' above.)

-●The optimal timing of adjuvant chemotherapy is not established.
-Typically, it is started within four to six weeks of surgery and continued for a total of six months.
-However, at least some data support the view that delaying treatment initiation for up to 12 weeks to allow full recovery from surgery does not compromise the survival benefit.
+●The duration and optimal timing of adjuvant chemotherapy are not established.
+We agree with guidelines from the American Society of Clinical Oncology (ASCO) that recommend adjuvant systemic chemotherapy for six months starting within eight weeks of surgery, assuming adequate recovery from surgery.
 Prior to beginning adjuvant therapy, all patients should undergo formal restaging with CT scans and a serum level of the tumor marker carbohydrate 19-9 (CA 19-9; also called cancer antigen 19-9).
 (See 'Timing and duration' above.)

 ●There is no consensus regarding the optimal adjuvant therapy strategy, and the approach differs in United States and elsewhere (see 'Choice of therapy' above):